 No, not that one…

 Jack leaps into the portal and it seems like his quest has finally been achieved… until, in the ultimate Dick Move, Aku reaches in and plucks him out of the time portal.
-Casually blowing the time portal to pieces with his eye beams, Aku gleefully informs his nemesis that that was the last one in existence and taunts him about how he almost made this time.
+Casually blowing the time portal to pieces with his eye beams, Aku gleefully informs his nemesis that that was the last one in existence and taunts him about how he almost made it back to the past this time.
 Enraged, Jack leaps at Aku, but the villain, leery of his sword, avoids his attacks and transforms the goats into gigantic evil minions to occupy Jack while he escapes.
 Still blinded by his anger, Jack doesn’t recognize these as the same goats who accompanied him earlier and he kills all three.
 Seeing them return to their normal forms, but still quite dead, Jack is horrified, and drops his sword.
 One of the pillars falls and knocks the sword into the pit where the time portal once was.
 Jack is left unable to anything except watch it fall into the darkness.

 Back in present day, Jack and Ashi ride a gigantic budgerigar (if you’re unfamiliar with the term, a budgerigar is a kind of small parrot – err, except that this one is, ya know, gigantic and all…)